 - The operation site will be marked and you will agree the location of your surgery

-- After your operation your foot will be bandaged you will be find yourself in recovery where the recovery team will keep you comfortable and pass you onto the nurse to take you back to the ward.
+- After your operation your foot will be bandaged you will be find yourself in recovery where the recovery team will keep you comfortable and pass you onto a nurse to take you back to the ward.
 We may apply some ice on your foot to assist swelling.

 What will happen after I have my operation?

-- A special post-operative shoe will be applied to the foot
+- A special post-operative shoe will be applied to the foot.

-- You can eat once you feel well enough or awake and provided with a drink which is welcome after a period of starvation
+- You can eat once you feel well enough or awake and provided with a drink which is welcome after a period of starvation.

 Can I go home the same day?